 Our Compensation Committee has retained Semler Brossy as its independent compensation consultant.
 Semler Brossy assists the Compensation Committee in its evaluation of the compensation provided to our Chief Executive Officer and other executive officers and the design of the compensation programs for Named Executive Officers.
 Semler Brossy generally attends Compensation Committee meetings and provides information, research and analysis pertaining to executive compensation and governance as requested by the Compensation Committee.
-Other than advising the Compensation Committee has considered the independence of Semler Brossy, consistent with the requirements of the NYSE, and has determined that Semler Brossy is independent.
+Other than advising the Compensation Committee and senior management, as described above, Semler Brossy did not provide any services to the Company in 2019.
+The Compensation Committee has considered the independence of Semler Brossy, consistent with the requirements of the NYSE, and has determined that Semler Brossy is independent.
 Further, pursuant to SEC rules, the Compensation Committee conducted a conflicts of interest assessment and determined that there is no conflict of interest resulting from retaining Semler Brossy.
 The Compensation Committee intends to reassess the independence of its advisor at least annually.